 This innovation is a major breakthrough in guitar design.

-All my guitars, classical and steel string, feature a neck that can be detached by unscrewing just four bolts from inside the guitar.
+All my fixed neck guitars, classical and steel string, feature a neck that can be detached by unscrewing just four bolts from inside the guitar.

 Straight String Pull